 In 1996, he launched the children's television series "The Swamp Critters of Lost Lagoon".
 Designed for children 2 to 6, this live-action children's series featured characters brought to life by actors and Goldsboro's voices and music.
 He wrote the scripts, the music, played all the instruments, and even did all the character voices for the show.
 Animal characters with computer-controlled mouth movements and Goldsboro music made "Swamp Critters" one of the most unique children's show on television.

 More recently, Goldsboro decided to pursue another lifelong passion, oil painting and has quickly gained a reputation as a world-class artist.
 The self-taught painter is now being featured in one-man art shows at galleries around the country and his works are being purchased by fans and art lovers alike.
 Bobby and his wife, Dianne, regularly donate paintings and prints to charities for fund-raisers.
 In 2012, Bobby was making some personal appearances billed as An Evening with Bobby Goldsboro Concert & Art Show.
+He continued making personal appearances across America in 2013 and 2014.

 Be sure to read Gary James Interview With Bobby Goldsboro